Hire a Go development team that ships production backends, not slideware

 Engagement models and monthly pricing

 We publish price ranges because hidden pricing wastes everyone’s time.
 The final number depends on seniority mix, whether the team includes a dedicated SRE, and whether the brief carries a compliance envelope (SOC 2, PCI, HIPAA).
 Below is what we actually quote, not a teaser.
+If you are pairing Go services with an internal platform initiative, our platform engineering page describes how we collaborate with IDP and golden-path work in parallel.

 Three Go development team engagement models: core Go pod of two to three engineers at USD 14,000 to 24,000 per month, platform squad of four to six engineers with a tech lead, QA and DevOps at USD 28,000 to 58,000 per month, and modernization squad of two to four engineers for PHP, Node or Ruby to Go migrations at USD 18,000 to 38,000 per month